bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 If you don't take enough samples, you lose important information.
 And because bodyweight measurements introduce error, you aren't getting accurate data if you only take one measurement per week.

-The Nyquist-Shannon theorem tells us that we need a sample rate of at least two measurements per week (a sample rate of 2/7) to reconstruct the weekly weight variation.
+The Nyquist-Shannon theorem suggest that we should use a sample rate greater than two measurements per week (a sample rate >  2/7) to understand the weekly change in weight.

 But that's not